Rajshree2524/chatbot/README.md

 https://rajshree2524.github.io/chatbot/
 Chat Bot - Hungry Nerds
-Introduction
-This repository contains the code for creating a Chat Bot called "Hungry Nerds."
  The Chat Bot is built using Natural Language Processing (NLP) techniques to understand and respond to user queries and requests.

 Natural Language Processing (NLP)
 NLP is a subfield of artificial intelligence that focuses on the interaction between computers and human languages.
 It enables the Chat Bot to understand user input in a more human-like manner, allowing for more natural and contextually relevant responses.